 Just as you were in Adam when he fell from grace, so now, if you believe in Jesus, you are in Christ through faith.
 This is what Paul means when he says that “one man [Jesus] did obey.
 That is why many people will be made right with God.”
 (Romans 5:19, NIRV).

 To get out from under the “generational curse,” you have to be grafted into a whole new family tree (Romans 11:11-24).

 New Testament teaching: Salvation is individual

-As New Testament believers, we know that there is only one standard God uses to judge the world and determine who is saved and who isn’t: faith in Jesus Christ.
-Scripture confirms this in several passages, including:
+There is only one standard God uses to judge the world and determine who is saved and who isn’t: faith in Jesus Christ.
+The Bible confirms this in several passages, including:

 - “Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:12, ESV).

 - “For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God” (John 3:17-18, ESV).